Vestigiality: Overview

 Vestigial structures are often called vestigial organs, although many of them are not actually organs.
 Such vestigial structures typically are degenerate, atrophied, or rudimentary, and tend to be much more variable than homologous non-vestigial parts.
-Although structures commonly regarded "vestigial" may have lost some or all of the functional roles that they had played in ancestral organisms, such structures may retain lesser functions or may have become adapted to new roles in extant populations.
+Although structures commonly regarded as "vestigial" may have lost some or all of the functional roles that they had played in ancestral organisms, such structures may retain lesser functions or may have become adapted to new roles in extant populations.

-It is important to avoid confusion of the concept of vestigiality with that of exaptation.
+The concept of vestigiality is not to be confused with that of exaptation.
 Both may occur together in the same example, depending on the relevant point of view.
 In exaptation, a structure originally used for one purpose is modified for a new one.
 For example, the wings of penguins would be exaptational in the sense of serving a substantial new purpose (underwater locomotion), but might still be regarded as vestigial in the sense of having lost the function of flight.
 In contrast Darwin argued that the wings of emus would be definitely vestigial, as they appear to have no major extant function; however, function is a matter of degree, so judgments on what is a "major" function are arbitrary; the emu does seem to use its wings as organs of balance in running.
 Similarly, the ostrich uses its wings in displays and temperature control, though they are undoubtedly vestigial as structures for flight.

 Vestigial characters range from detrimental through neutral to favorable in terms of selection.
 Some may be of some limited utility to an organism but still degenerate over time if they do not confer a significant enough advantage in terms of fitness to avoid the effects of genetic drift or competing selective pressures.
 Vestigiality in its various forms presents many examples of evidence for biological evolution.